electricimp/Builder/README.md

 in 24 hours after creation.

 To turn the cache on, pass the `--cache` option to the builder.
 You may also use the short version `-c`.
-If the option is not specified, Builder will not use file cache even if the cached data exist and is valid --- it will query remote resources on every execution.
+If the option is not specified, Builder will not use file cache even if the cached data exist and is valid &mdash; it will query remote resources on every execution.

 To reset cache use both `-c` and `--clear-cache` options.